realismrocks/Ogawa/readme.txt

-To get started copy all files into a folder on your computer and run Ogawa.exe (requires MCR2015b)
+To get started copy all files into a folder on your computer and run Ogawa.exe.

+This software requires MCR2015b to run (similar to a .docx file needing Microsoft Word to open).
+You should get prompted to install it, otherwise you can locate it here https://au.mathworks.com/products/compiler/mcr.html and install it first.

 Ogawa can be used to sort high density grids very quickly.
 The app uses the ROI of sort-bucket 1.
 This means that you